 She also wrote with humor.
 At 22, she had to get a full set of dentures, but she had trouble adjusting and lived on liquids such as soups for 18 months.
 Fearing her upper plate would cave into her open mouth, she became a “grouch” by refusing to laugh.

-I’d never heard that story.
+A sense of humor amid a horrible story, a story I’d never heard.
 When I read these articles, my mother is with me again, telling me about her life.
 They bridge the gap between heaven and earth.

 If she’d never written the articles, I would have lost the stories.
 I would have lost a piece of her.